Aros3205/Active-Directory-Hardening-and-Group-Policy-Implementation-Project-2/README.md

 *Server Manager → Add Roles and Features → Active Directory Domain Services*

-This enabled the environment for domain controller promotion.
+This enabled the environment for domain controller promotion

 ---